MJ2021/DLBL_Project/README.md

 # DLBL_Project

-Generate the thumbnails of your images using the file wsi_to_thumbnail.py and specify the paths accordingly
+Generate the thumbnails of your images using the file wsi_to_thumbnail.py to have an easy visualization of images

 Given below is the process to be followed to get the desired results :
 1. First put all the slides in a folder and go inside the CLAM folder